puppetlabs/relay-rfcs/content/0004-relay-cli/rfc.md

 ### step

-This subcommand operates on step actions.
-Actions are the main atom of functionality in Relay.
-Actions are provided by special-purpose containers that the service launches in response to something happening.
-They come in three flavors:

-* Step actions - Relay runs step actions, passing in parameters and secrets, as part of an automation workflow.
-* Query actions - Sometimes you'll need to break out of automated workflow to prompt for external input, like a one-time password or a human approval.
-Query actions enable Relay to pause and request information from the outside world before proceeding.
-* Trigger actions - External systems send events to Relay, which handles them by executing a Trigger action.
-The Trigger action is run to determine how to respond to the event.
+This subcommand operates on steps.

-There's not a meaningful way to interact with query and trigger actions from the CLI because they are invoked as part of other events happening on the service.
-Step actions, however can be run individually as a stepping stone (sorry) towards building up more complex workflows.
+(There's not a meaningful way to interact with queries and triggers from the CLI because they are invoked as part of other events happening on the service.
+Steps, however can be run individually as a stepping stone (sorry) towards building up more complex workflows.)

 #### Usage

-* `run` - this operates against the service, allowing for ad-hoc execution of an action.
-Running an action with no/minimal arguments could be a low-friction onboarding and diagnostic tool - it could run a general-purpose container on the service and dump back the input params/context, or a "hello world" type script to show users some success before they invest a lot of effort into learning.
+* `run` - this operates against the service, allowing for ad-hoc execution of a step.
+Running a step with no/minimal arguments could be a low-friction onboarding and diagnostic tool - it could run a general-purpose container on the service and dump back the input params/context, or a "hello world" type script to show users some success before they invest a lot of effort into learning.

 #### Contextual Arguments

 run:
-* `[positional]` - a container registry path to the action which ought to run
+* `[positional]` - a container registry path to the step which ought to run
 * `--params ['{ ... json ... } | @filename | -` - json-formatted parameter names and values to supply, avoiding prompts. `@file` should read from a file, using `-` should read from stdin

 ### workflow

-A workflow is a sequenced collection of actions, parameters, and metadata that automates some work.
+A workflow is a sequenced collection of steps, queries, triggers, parameters, and metadata that automates some work.
 The `relay workflow` subcommand is responsible for managing the workflows available to the current authenticated user on the service.

 #### Usage